-These included financial firms that had relied on derivatives to gain a competitive advantage when the economy was booming.
+The firms in need of rescue were financial firms that had relied on derivatives to gain a competitive advantage when the economy was booming.
 When the housing market collapsed, their investments threatened to bankrupt them.
-That's when they became too big to fail.
+These banks were so heavily invested in derivatives that they became too big to fail.

 The first bank that was too big to fail was Bear Stearns.
-On March 2008 the Federal Reserve lent $30 billion to JPMorgan Chase to buy the failing investment bank.
-Bear was a small bank but very well-known.
-The Fed worried that Bear's failure would destroy confidence in other banks.
+Bear Stearns was a small but very well-known investment bank that was heavily invested in mortgage-backed securities.
+When the mortgage securities market collapsed, the Federal Reserve lent $30 billion to JPMorgan Chase & Co.
+(JPM.N) to buy Bear Stearns to alleviate concerns that confidence in other banks would be destroyed.

-Citigroup received a $20 billion cash infusion from Treasury.
-In return, the government received $27 billion of preferred shares yielding 8 percent annual return.
+After receiving a $25 billion injection, Citigroup received $20 billion in cash from the Treasury.
+In return, the government received $27 billion of preferred shares yielding an 8% annual return.
 It also received warrants to buy no more than 5% of Citi's common shares at $10 per share.

-The mortgage giants, Fannie Mae and Freddie Mac, were really too big to fail.
-That's because they guaranteed 90 pecent of all home mortgages by the end of 2008.
-Treasury underwrote $100 million in their mortgages, in effect returning them to government ownership.
+The U.S. Treasury underwrote $100 billion in their mortgages, in effect returning them to government ownership.
 If Fannie and Freddie had gone bankrupt, the housing market would have collapsed.
-That's because banks would not lend without government guarantees.

 AIG Insurance Company

-The American International Group was one of the world's largest insurers.
-Most of its business was traditional insurance products.
-When it got into credit default swaps it got into trouble.These swaps insured the assets that supported corporate debt and mortgages.
+The American International Group (AIG) was one of the world's largest insurance companies.
+Most of its business consisted of traditional insurance products.
+When the company delved into credit default swaps, it began taking enormous risks.

-The Dodd-Frank Wall Street Reform Act was the most comprehensive financial reform since the Glass-Steagall Act.
-It sought to regulate the financial markets and make another economic crisis less likely.
-It set up the Financial Stability Oversight Council to prevent any more banks from becoming too big to fail.
-How?
-It looks out for risks that affect the entire financial industry.
-It also oversees non-bank financial firms like hedge funds.
-If any of these companies get too big, it can recommend they be regulated by the Federal Reserve.
-The Fed can ask it to increase its reserve requirement.
+The Dodd-Frank Wall Street Reform Act (Dodd-Frank) was the most comprehensive financial reform since the Glass-Steagall Act of 1933 (repealed in 1999), which set the framework for the investment banking crises).
+It sought to regulate the financial markets and make another economic crisis less likely, and it set up the Financial Stability Oversight Council to prevent any more banks from becoming too big to fail.

-The Volcker Rule, another part of Dodd-Frank, also helps end too big to fail.
-It limits the amount of risk large banks can take.
-It prohibits them from trading in stocks, commodities or derivatives for their profit.
-They can do so only on behalf of their customers, or to offset business risk.
+The Volcker Rule, another part of Dodd-Frank, also helps keep banks from becoming too big to fail.
+It limits the amount of risk that large banks can take.
+It prohibits them from trading in stocks, commodities, or derivatives for their profit.
+They can only do so on behalf of their customers or to offset business risk.